 Coiled stores system, scheduler, and worker logs in your cloud provider account using Amazon CloudWatch and Google Cloud Logging (see the sections on AWS and GCP).
 While you can use any of your existing log management systems to access your logs, Coiled also offers a few ways to make this easier.

 This page covers cluster and system logs.
-To learn more about understanding your Dask computations, see our documentation on Analytics and Performance Reports.
+To learn more about understanding your Dask computations, see our documentation on Performance Reports.

 Regardless of whether you are launching a Coiled cluster interactively or from a Python script, you can view logs from the Coiled cloud web application.

-From your clusters dashboard, you can select a specific cluster and you’ll be redirected to the clusters overview page at
+From your clusters dashboard, you can select a specific cluster and you’ll be redirected to the clusters information page at

 You can select the Logs tab to see your system logs and Dask scheduler and worker logs.